LithaAdam/OPSC6311_Group4_BloomBudget/README.md

 Main launch screen, login screen, and the registration screen, and generated the APK.
 She made the final touches of the code to ensure that everything works as it should.

-Avuyile Dumezweni created the Rewards page and assisted with the category functionality.
+Avuyile Dumezweni created the Rewards page and the category page and it's functionality.
 She ensured that the Rewards page and the gamification was fully functional and integrated well with the rest of the application.
 She worked on the documentation as well as the improvements based on the feedback received from the lecturer.
 The Gantt Chart responsibility was tasked to her.